Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 8 September 2025 21.30.36 UTC
+- WIB: Senin, 8 September 2025 22.28.07 UTC
-- WITA: Senin, 8 September 2025 22.30.36 UTC
+- WITA: Senin, 8 September 2025 23.28.07 UTC
-- WIT: Senin, 8 September 2025 23.30.36 UTC
+- WIT: Selasa, 9 September 2025 00.28.07 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"Chaos in the midst of chaos isn't funny, but chaos in the midst of order is."

-Kategori: friendship
+Kategori: funny